How to Measure and Increase Product Engagement in 2021

 It’s a job role you might not have heard much about, but it’s a crucial position.

 A lot of SaaS companies might actually have a product engagement manager without naming them as such.
-Often product managers will end up taking on the role as part of their responsibilities.
+Often product managers in customer success teams will end up taking on the role as part of their responsibilities.

 So, what exactly is a product engagement manager?